MicrosoftDocs/VBA-Docs/api/Office.MsoEnvelope.Introduction.md

  'Use a With...End With block to reference the MsoEnvelope object.
  With Application.ActiveDocument.MailEnvelope

- 'Add some introductory text before the body of the e-mail.
+ 'Add some introductory text before the body of the email.
  .Introduction = "Please read this and send me your comments."

  'Return a MailItem object that you can use to send the document.